Edited by: Keri Stooksbury

 Insurance is not included with your Turo rental, and that extra cost can add up.

-Many travel credit cards offer traditional car rental insurance, and some will even offer primary coverage.
+There are many travel credit cards with car rental insurance, and some will even offer primary coverage.
 However, most do not offer coverage for ride-sharing companies like Turo.

 The official Turo personal insurance requirements are pretty thorough.
 As a renter, you have a few options which vary based on your location: